 Anchorage-Vancouver: May 17,24,28,31, Jun 7,11,14,21,25,28, Jul 5,9,12,19,23,26, Aug 2,6,9,16,20,23,30, Sep 3,6,13,17

-Enjoy a private transfer in a luxury vehicle with professional driver.
+Enjoy a private airport transfer with professional driver.

 The Fairmont Hotel Vancouver (4*) is nestled between the majestic coastal mountains of British Columbia and the tides of the Pacific Ocean in Vancouver, one of Canada’s most cosmopolitan metropolises.
 Sumptuously styled and fully equipped rooms are what await you at this spectacular hotel, designed to provide all the elegance and charm of an English castle.
 Among their commodities you will find first-class accommodations but also, amazing facilities and amenities.
 Griffins Restaurant is the most popular bistro in the city of Vancouver, with an extensive and plentiful buffet and dramatic décor, highlighted by arched windows which overlook the Vancouver Art Gallery.
 900 West Lounge is Vancouver’s hottest address of the moment, with award-winning cocktails and sultry sounds of live jazz music.
 For your leisure moments, the hotel also provides a lovely indoor pool and the luxurious Absolute Spa, the perfect place to pamper yourself with some well deserved rest and relaxation.